Presented by Larry Plesent and Sandy Lincoln with assistance from Ezra Nkrumah

 - Be ready to experiment!
 Try new exotic oils.
 Remember, changing your oils will change your alkali balance.

-If we were to examine an oil under a powerful microscope, we would see tht it is made up of three fatty acid chains attached to a glycerol molecule.
-A fatty acid is a chain of carbons holding hands with an oily head.
-Think of it as a snake with an oily head.
-Different oils will have different lengths of carbons, ie. Either short or long snakes.
-Different lengths of fatty acid chains will have different properties.
-This is why each plant will yield oil that is different from another plant.
+If we were to examine an oil molecule under a powerful microscope, we would see that it is made up of three fatty acid “tails” attached to a glycerol molecule at the central point.
+A fatty acid is basically a chain of carbons holding hands.
+Think of it as an oily, slightly acidic tail.
+Different oils will have different lengths of tails.
+Different lengths of tails will have different properties when turned into soap.

-The active ingredient to initiate a saponification reaction from oils is called alkali.
-In a village environment, potash is used as the alkali source.
-It is the nature of alkali to wish to split fatty acids from the glycerol and attach itself to the tail of the fatty acid.
-This makes a new substance (SOAP!), which is like a snake with two heads.
-The oily head hates water and the alkali head loves water.
+The active ingredient to initiate a saponification (soap making) reaction from oils is called caustic.
+In a village environment, potash is used as the caustic source.
+It is the nature of caustic to wish to split fatty acids from the glycerol and attach itself to the end of the fatty acid tail.
+This makes a new substance (SOAP!), which is like a snake with an oily, water hating tail and a caustic, water loving head.
 This love water/hate water aspect of soap is what creates lather.

 By understanding the basic principles of the reaction, we can now solve problems that inevitably arise during the production of soap.
-Because we know, on a molecular level, that the alkali must leave water to find the tail of the fatty acid and split it from the glycerin, it becomes clear why we must add our solution slowly and break up the stream, providing time for the changes to occur.
-Heat will facilitate the reaction.
+Because we now know, on a molecular level, that the caustic must leave water to find the end of the fatty acid and split it from the glycerol; it becomes clear why we must add our solution slowly and break up the stream allowing the caustic and oil to find one another.
+Heat and or time will facilitate the reaction.

 A recipe for 5 kg of finished soap – Put 1.2 kg of palm kernel oil into a steel drum.
-Add 3.6 kg of boiled palm oil and stir the mixture.
+Add 3.6 kg of boiled or burned palm oil and stir the mixture.
 Place mixture on a gentle fire and start towards a slow boil.
-Slowly add the alkali solution, breaking up the stream in a sieve.
-While adding the alkali solution, stir the oils all the time.
+Slowly add the caustic solution, breaking up the stream in a sieve., or keeping it small like your smallest finger.
+We used a 50% solution of locally made crystals (potassium carbonate).
+When adding the caustic solution, stir the oils all the time.
 Keep at a slow boil for about 2 hours, stirring the mixture all the time, until it begins to solidify.
 Add essential oils as desired once the soap is finished cooking.
 Remove from the fire to finish off slowly.
+Pick the soap to release the air trapped in it from stirring.
 Take out soap and spread on a flat wooden board to dry in a cool, well-ventilated place overnight.

 The quality of the Alata soap will be significantly improved by pressing or pounding the soap into a mold or form.
 There are many ways to achieve this.
 In it’s most basic form, freshly made alata soap should be dried 1 – 2 days depending on conditions.
 It can then placed into a short, thick-walled plastic pipe (PVC drainage pipe works well), 2 ½ – 3” in diameter.
 A heavy pounding stick of slightly smaller dimension is used to compact the soap, which is then removed and cured (dried) further.
 More sophisticated pressing devices can be designed and constructed, incorporating a long-handled lever with a short, swinging piston that fits into the tube.
 Counterweights or springs can be used to lift the lever back up to its original position.